smaclell/smaclell.github.io/_drafts/exterminators-2-what-do-i-want-to-be-when-i-grow-up.md

 The trick with both my goals is to follow through.
 There is no secret formula and what happens now is I need to live them out.
-I want to be part of the minority who can achieve their goals, unlike [New Year's resolutions][stats].
+I want to be part of the minority who achieve their goals, unlike [New Year's resolutions][stats].

 I need help to get there.
 You can help me by asking about how my goals are doing and telling me about your own.
 Talking about my goals reinforces why I am